YOU ARE EXPLORING

 Before researchers may conduct a trial using EFIC, they must provide information about the trial to the community and get their feedback.

-The ACCESS Trial involves life-threatening situations with a possibility for direct benefit to participants, which is why the trial can utilize EFIC when consent is not possible.
+Emergency medicine trials involve life-threatening situations with a possibility for direct benefit to participants, which is why these types of trials can utilize EFIC when consent is not possible.
 Because of the short treatment window, providers need to act within the first 45 minutes following emergency department arrival.

-There are two methods for opting out of ACCESS Trial participation.
-If a qualifying individual does not participate in the ACCESS Trial, (s)he receives the standard medical treatment provided for resuscitated cardiac arrest patients at the hospital.
+There are two methods for opting out of participation.
+If a qualifying individual does not wish to participate in an exception from informed consent trial, (s)he receives the standard medical treatment provided for resuscitated cardiac arrest patients at the hospital.

 Adults can opt-out of trial participation through a MedicAlert membership.
-With an existing MedicAlert tag or bracelet, individuals can add “ACCESS Trial Declined” to it.
-With a MedicAlert membership, individuals can add “ACCESS Trial Declined” to the Emergency Medical Information Record.
+With an existing MedicAlert tag or bracelet, individuals can add the trial they wish to decline to it.
+With a MedicAlert membership, individuals can add the trial they wish to decline to their Emergency Medical Information Record.
 Information about existing MedicAlert services and new memberships are available on the MedicAlert website.

-People who do not want to be enrolled in the trial can request an Opt Out bracelet with the words “ACCESS declined” on it.
+People who do not want to be enrolled in the trial can request an Opt Out bracelet that specifies which trials they are declining participation in.
 Individuals must wear this bracelet at all times during the trial period (approximately four years); otherwise (s)he may be enrolled.
 Individuals interested in obtaining this bracelet can email name and address to firstname.lastname@example.org.